 - Keep in touch: Be sure to periodically check in with the connections you make online.
 A simple comment on their status message or sharing an interesting piece of news with them can help to keep you fresh in their minds.

 - Showcase yourself: Keep your profile up to date and professional in appearance (profile photos count!).
 Show the world what you have done and what you are capable of.
 You never know when your profile will show up in somebody’s search and this is your chance to make a great first impression.

 - Be professional: When you meet someone in person, a firm handshake, an elevator pitch and a business card go a long way in establishing your professionalism.
 Obviously, you can’t physically shake someone’s hand or hand them a business card online but that doesn’t mean you can’t convey that same professionalism.
+During virtual events, turn your video on and interact with the speaker and other guests.
 When messaging someone, be sure your words are concise and businesslike (no lol’s, ttyl’s or smiley faces) and, yes, grammar still counts…don’t forget to use spellcheck!

 - Be helpful: Always be willing to take that extra step and offer your help, whether it’s sharing your expertise, contacting someone in your network on behalf of your new connection or simply offering some sage advice.
 These are all great ways to deepen a connection and helps to leave the door open for future interactions that are mutually beneficial.